Kalyvara/NXTheme-CHROMA/README.md

 - **Regular squared:** big squared icons.
 The focus animation when a game is highlighted is similar to what can be seen in SteamOS' Big Picture Mode.
 - **Regular rounded:** same as right above but icons are rounded.
 - **Cards:** similar to the default layout, but the games row is symmetrically aligned with the highlighted card, and icons are squared.
+- **Cards alt rounded:** another take to the cards layout, rounded elements and the game's label is below the game's icon.

 **Color schemes**